quantum9Innovation/proto/docs/setup.md

 After the limit is reached, cards are retested immediately following an incorrect response.
 Your progress towards the limit is reset each time you start a new queue session.

+If you want to skip the review screen in the queue when your responses are correct, set the `skipIfCorrect` parameter to `true`.

 ## Starting the Server

 Inside the `dist` folder, you should find a Bash script `start.sh`.